Philosocode/philosocode-blog/_posts/courses/webhero/html/2-attributes-comments/2019-02-12-comments-attributes.md

     </div>

 		<!-- Same as above.
-				 This has a label and a text box to type a message -->
+         This has a label and a text box you can use to type a message -->
     <div class="form__group">
 			<label for="message" class="form__label">Message</label>
       <textarea